- Academic Fresh Start and Academic Forgiveness GPA Policies

 Effective May 2012, Grade Changes will be submitted directly in KSIS from the Request Grade Change link found on the grade roster.
 Grade Change Rosters will remain open for five years from the original posting date to submit changes.
 On-line changes to certain grades such as "W" and "XF" will not be allowed, nor to grades related to a completed program of a graduated student.
 Any changes not accommodated by the on line method must be handled by submitting a Grade Change Memorandum form to the Dean of the College.

-Bachelor's degree candidates who will have completed a minimum of 60 hours at BBIN电子 and with at least 50 hours in graded courses in residence, are considered for graduation with scholastic honors as follows:
+Bachelor's degree candidates who have completed a minimum of 60 hours in residence, with at least 50 hours in graded courses, are considered for graduation with scholastic honors as follows:

-Students seeking a Doctor of veterinary medicine degree are eligible to receive these honors based on courses completed in the professional program.
+Doctor of Veterinary Medicine degree candidates are eligible to receive these honors based on courses completed in the professional program.